patric-boehner/FSE-Starter-Site/wp-content/themes/pb-starter/readme.md

 ## Overview

+**Note**
+This was a summary written by Chat GPT based on some thoughts I was having when translating my approach to client work and theme building to Full Site Editing and choice I was making setting up this starter theme.
+They may not be accurate.

 This theme is built using a **hybrid design system** that balances flexibility for content editors with long-term maintainability and visual consistency.
 It embraces the strengths of the WordPress Block Editor while putting guardrails in place to prevent design drift and reduce technical debt.

 ---